2026 Edition · Updated monthly · Independent research

 Best AI Calorie Counter App in 2026

-The best AI-powered calorie counter apps of 2026, accuracy benchmarks, AI coaching, and per-app reviews.
+The best AI calorie counter apps of 2026, ranked.
+Photo accuracy benchmarks, AI coaching, pricing and full per-app reviews.
+Welling leads on every axis.

 May 2026